jac08h/jac08h.github.io/misc/philosophy.md

 > old father, 15 years old mother

-`What you do not wish for yourself, do not do to others.`
+`"What you do not wish for yourself, do not do to others."`
 * Leading by example

 ## The Buddha